Incompetent Cervix and Pre-Term Deliveries

 - Progesterone treatment.
 It is recommended that all pregnant women have their cervix measured between 19 and 24 weeks of pregnancy, and if the cervix is shortened, progesterone treatment should be considered.
 When given vaginally, the hormone progesterone helps prevent preterm birth in women at risk of premature delivery due to a short cervix.
 Progesterone is not recommended for women pregnant with more than one baby.

 - Serial ultrasounds.
 If a woman has a history of early premature birth, the doctor might begin carefully monitoring the length of her cervix by having her get ultrasounds every two weeks, from week 15 through weeks 24 to 26 of pregnancy.
-If her cervix begins to open or becomes shorter than a certain length, the doctor might then recommend cervical cerclage.
+If her cervix begins to open or is abnormally short, the doctor might then recommend cervical cerclage.

 Legal Help for Premature Birth Due to Incompetent Cervix